MarvNC/StampNyaa/readme.md

 </p>
 <h1 align="center">StampNyaa</h1>

-## 🎉 Use LINE Stamps With Your Favorite Messaging Apps
+## 🎉 Use LINE Stamps on Desktop With Your Favorite Messaging Apps

-StampNyaa is a simple cross-platform desktop app for using LINE stickers in your favorite messaging applications like Discord, Whatsapp, and anywhere else you can paste images.
+StampNyaa is a simple cross-platform desktop app for downloading and using LINE stickers in your favorite messaging applications like Discord, Whatsapp, and anywhere else you can paste images.

 ## 📚 About